ranjitha-h-r/iANTRIX/README.md

 # iANTRIX
+A simple mini-project on e-commerce website for Antiques.
-A simple web-app project.
-Built using HTML, CSS, PHP, MySQL
+Tech-stack : HTML, CSS, PHP, MySQL.

 ### Screenshots